theiceoan/Lego-Store/README.md

 use e.target.closest('.brick').querySelector('.error');
 edit an api and add a parameter that specifies how many can be added return all the bricks to client, and specify how many you want

+point out that using id's of incrementing numbers at the beginning was weak however from that point on, you were going to use uuid